agsb/keebngsl/README.md

     Eigth keys for multiple use.
     Three keys (* 0 #) for define mode and controls

-With one key for space and backspace, and 8 keys for 26 characters, then 6 keys with 3 characters and 2 keys with four.
+With one key for space and backspace, and 8 keys for 26 characters, leaving 6 keys with 3 characters and 2 keys with four.

 The __* 0 #__ acts as magic keys.
 A 'magic' key is a key that produces a different outputs within different combinations of keystrokes.

     0  reserved for break, a soft end-of-character.
     \#  reserved for functions, use for select + group of keys + execute, as # 1234 #
-    \*  reserved for modes, select characters, symbols, controls, etc
-          \* space does backspace, 0 * cancel break, # * cancel functions
+    \*  reserved for modes, select characters, symbols, controls, etc ( \* space does backspace, 0 * cancel break, # * cancel functions, )

 ## NGSL